One of the most important purchases to make in a workshop that uses woodworking power tools is a dust collection system.

-If you’re just using small power tools, like orbital sanders or routers, then a shop vac will work.
-But for the big machines you’ll need to upgrade to a good dust collector.
+If you’re just using small power tools, like orbital sanders or routers, then a shop vac dust collection system will work.
+But for the big machines you’ll need to upgrade to a good shop dust collection system.
 The type of dust collector that you buy will depend on your budget and on how many feet of ductwork you’ll be needing.
 The more ductwork you require, the higher the cost.

-A single stage dust collector (pictured above) brings the dust and chips directly into the filter bag.
-A two stage dust collector (often marketed as “Cyclone”) first passes the big chips over a can, where the majority of the sawdust falls, before it sends the finer particles to the filter.
+A single stage shop dust collection system (pictured above) brings the dust and chips directly into the filter bag.
+A two stage shop dust collection system (often marketed as “Cyclone”) first passes the big chips over a can, where the majority of the sawdust falls, before it sends the finer particles to the filter.
 Two stage dust collectors are more efficient, usually more powerful, have finer micron filters, and are more expensive.
 If you have to run flexible hoses or duct work long long distances between power tools, then a two stage dust collector is best for you.
 If you’ve got extra money and want a more protective dust collector, and one that is easier to empty (can vs. bag), then buy a two stage dust collector.
 See the photo below: